Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `str` - binary number in string representation
+- `str` - binary number in string representation without prefix '0b'

 <a name="binary.Binary.fraction_to_string"></a>
 #### fraction\_to\_string